-3, Normalize: Normalize the distribution of values in each dimension, using a non-linear mapping as necessary, so they lie between zero and one and are (relatively) evenly distributed.
+3, Normalize: Normalize the distribution of values in each dimension, using a non-linear mapping as necessary, so the values lie between zero and one and are (relatively) evenly distributed across the range.

 Section 3.1 defines the specific descriptors used in our study.
 Section 3.2 discusses the coordinate system change and normalization step.